Bonsack, Virginia: History

-The town is named for a former resident, James Albert Bonsack, who invented the first practical cigarette paper rolling machine in 1880.
-Other sources say the name came earlier, during the 1850s, from the Bonsack family, who donated land for the railroad depot and track through the village.
+The name came, during the 1850s, from the Bonsack family, who donated land for the railroad depot and track through the village.

 There was a short mining boom in the 1880s, when deposits of zinc were found on David Plaine's property, near the Bonsack railroad depot.
 In 1888, about 11,878 tons of zinc ore were shipped out, but mining stopped by 1895.

 The Bonsack area was also known for their orchards during the 1920s, and in the large groves they grew apples and peaches.
-The Roanoke area was ranked eighth in peach production, and ninth in apple production in Virginia, between 1925-1939.
+The Roanoke area was ranked eighth in peach production, and ninth in apple production in Virginia, between 1925 and 1939.
 They also grew pears, grapes, raspberries, plums and strawberries.

 The local cemetery in Bonsack has some interesting but also a somewhat haphazard history.
 "The older part of this cemetery was initially surveyed in 1936 by the Works Progress Administration of Virginia and recorded as the “Bonsack Cemetery ” in Document #8 of the Historical Inventory of Roanoke County, Virginia.
 The WPA file listed inscriptions from the mid to late 19th-century grave markers for Sarah Bonsack, Susannah Hershberger Bonsack, John Bonsack, and John H. Berry.
 Although none of the observed grave markers exhibited 18th century dates, the cemetery was thought to date back to 1790.

 Today Bonsack has about 20 buildings, and is threatened with development that will change the historic value of the community.

+Education

+The community is served by Roanoke County Public Schools.
+Public school students residing in Bonsack are zoned to attend Bonsack Elementary School, William Byrd Middle School, and William Byrd High School.

+Higher education institutions are located in Hollins and Roanoke.

+Infrastructure

+Public safety

+Law enforcement is provided by the Roanoke County Police Department.

+Fire protection and emergency medical services are provided by the Roanoke County Fire & Rescue Department, which opened the Bonsack fire station in 2025.
+Previously, the Read Mountain Fire and Rescue Department, located in nearby Botetourt County, provided fire protection and emergency medical services to the community.
+The volunteer agency dissolved in 2024 due to lack of membership.

+Transportation

+Air

+The Roanoke-Blacksburg Regional Airport is the closest airport with commercial service to the community.